 Sarah’s T2 Glow-up

-The first time we see Sarah in Terminator 2, she’s unrecognizable.
+The first time we see Sarah in Terminator 2, she’s so unrecognizable, they might as well have cast a different actress or even invented a whole new character.
 She’s got an action-figure build, her hair is all tangled and hanging over her face, and the scowl she’s sporting would frighten off a silverback gorilla.
 The “everyday gal” has evolved into something powerful and formidable.
+An Entertainment Weekly article promoting Terminator 2 shared the following about Hamilton’s workout preparation for the film:

 “Hamilton says, an Israeli commando, Uzi Gal, primed her for action scenes with ‘judo and heavy-duty military training.
 I learned to load clips, change mags, check out a room upon entry, verify kills.
 It was very vicious stuff.
 And it was sheer hell.’
 She went through the training ‘because Sarah would have,’ but she did set limits.
 ‘He would have liked to have had me swimming in the ocean at dawn with a 50-pound pack, but I have a son who needed me too.’”